Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Experimental Study

-To further explore the scalability of Algorithm~\ref{algo:minimal}, we retrain gradient boosting machines after doubling the max tree depth parameter of the learning algorithm to 6--8, and rerun the experiments.
-Since the SMT approach is significantly slower then the other two, we make additional changes to the source code of the automated experiments to omit the SMT approach from further evaluation.
-We execute the experiments, and note that the MaxSAT approach run for a total of 57 hours for all of the experiments, while abstract interpretation only ran for 85 seconds, amounting to a speedup factor of approximately 2,400.
+To further explore the scalability of Algorithm~\ref{algo:minimal}, we retrain the gradient boosting machines with a max tree depth in the range $[6..8]$, and rerun the experiments.
+Since the SMT approach is significantly slower than the other two, we make additional changes to the source code of the automated experiments to omit the SMT approach from further evaluation.
+We execute the experiments, and note that the MaxSAT approach ran for a total of 56 hours, while the abstract interpretation approach only ran for 81 seconds, amounting to a speedup factor of approximately 2,500.
 A burnup chart of the two approaches is presented in Figure~\ref{fig:minimal-burnup}, which illustrates the fraction between the number of computed minimal explanations and the number of predictions subject to explanation at a given point in time during the experiments.

+Finally, we can gain some insights into the scalability of the two approaches by summarizing their overall elapsed runtimes when computing minimal explanations with different max tree depths, as illustrated by Table~\ref{tbl:minimal-slowdown}.

+Specifically, we can see that doubling the tree depths yields a slowdown factor of 21.5 for the MaxSAT approach, and only a factor of 1.4 for the approach based on abstract interpretation.